 INSIDE GCM – Many of us left Albuquerque espousing the virtues of Slow Medicine to our clients, families, and colleagues.
 It is not easy to synthesize the concept into an “elevator speech” that is concise and understandable.
 How would you summarize this approach in the few minutes we often have for such conversations?

 Dennis McCullough – slow medicine is both a philosophy and a set of practices.
 The philosophy is based on knowing that elders in these “later years” have a different mix of vulnerabilities and strengths from the “younger old.”
-The practices of slow medicine (understanding the unique circumstances of an elder’s life and issues; always, always slowing down the process of making decisions; and continually striving to make broader and better coordinated partnerships between elder, family, “circle of concern,” and
+The practices of slow medicine (understanding the unique circumstances of an elder’s life and issues; always, always slowing down the process of making decisions; and continually striving to make broader and better coordinated partnerships between elder, family, “circle of concern,” and professionals) help maintain quality of life and decision-making by keeping the elder and family in control.

 INSIDE GCM – How do you suggest we introduce the subject of Slow Medicine to the physicians we work with in a way that is not offensive?